ntomazin/KinVerify/README.md

 # KinVerify
-Program for recognition of kin related people
+Program for recognition of kin related people using CNN

 There are no saved models because they are too big to upload on GitHub, so first you have to create